 Most of the spraying will be done during the early morning hours when the air is cool and winds are at a minimum.
 The exact date and time cannot be known in advance as it depends on the insect stage, leaf development, and weather conditions.

 Recent advances in aircraft navigation systems have made marker balloons unnecessary.
 It is much more accurate to use the on board Global Positioning System (GPS) that tracks the aircraft’s position several times a second in relationship to the spray block.

-Eradication of the Gypsy Moth is not possible and should not be expected.
+Eradication of the spongy (gypsy) moth is not possible and should not be expected.
 The intent of the spray program is to give heavily infested home areas some relief from the caterpillar nuisance and to protect other areas from outbreaks when feasible.
-Homeowners are encouraged to reduce the gypsy moth population in their area by ground spraying, collecting and destroying egg masses, and destroying caterpillars; but no single method should be relied on for complete control.
+Homeowners are encouraged to reduce the spongy (gypsy) moth population in their area by ground spraying, collecting and destroying egg masses, and destroying caterpillars; but no single method should be relied on for complete control.

-If you do not want your property sprayed in this year’s program, you must contact the Gypsy Moth Program office before April 30, 2016.
+If you do not want your property sprayed in this year’s program, you must contact the Spongy Moth Suppression Program office before May 1, 2022.

-Maps showing the areas scheduled for treatment will be available for viewing at the County Community Centers, and on the internet at www.co.midland.mi.us, under Departments, Gypsy Moth.
+Maps showing the areas scheduled for treatment will be available for viewing at the County Community Centers, and on the internet at www.co.midland.mi.us, under Departments, Spongy (Gypsy) Moth.

 Thank you for your cooperation.

 County Services Building 220 W. Ellsworth St. Midland, MI 48640-5194 (989) 689-0223